- Energy: Biomass and solar

 A historic market

-In Guadeloupe, Albioma operates the Le Moule thermal biomass power plant, which supplies 31% of the electricity available on the grid.
+In Guadeloupe, Albioma operates the Le Moule thermal biomass power plant, which supplies 22% of the electricity available on the grid.
 In addition to bagasse, the Group is seeking to mobilise new forms of local biomass and without conflict of use outside the sugar campaigns.
-By 2023, the plant should thereby operate without coal to produce renewable energy throughout the year!
+Since November 2020, unit 3 of the plant has operated exclusively on biomass.
+We are currently working on the complete conversion of the plant with the aim of completely abandoning coal on the historic cogeneration units.

 Discover our Le Moule plant